 - Lot of wonderful pictures of rooms that feel real and lived-in, all with an understated elegance.
 No decorator show houses or staged rooms in this book.

 - Plenty of beautiful antiques and examples/ideas for displaying art, ceramics and collectibles

 - The photos exude warmth, I’d love to know the people who live there.

 - Gotta add one more: Loved seeing the old-fashioned wallpapers, built-in book shelves and paneled rooms.
 I think I even spotted a wallpaper on page 88 in a classic chintz pattern by Colefax and Fowler called Bowood.
 It’s one Mario Buatta favors and has mentioned often in the past so it caught my eye.

-You can read more about this book and preview it at Amazon, where I usually order my books, via the picture link below.
+You can read more about this book, Perfect English and preview it at Amazon, where I usually order my books, via the picture link below.